IrinaStatsLab/Awesome-CGM/README.md

   * The AIDA simulator is intended for simulating the effects on the blood glucose profile of changes in insulin and diet for a typical insulin-dependent (type 1) diabetic patient.
   * Found by David Buchanan

+ ## Validation Dataset and additional processing

+The Awesome-CGM public datasets have been updated with processing scripts designed for advanced integrative validation.
+These datasets serve as standardized test cases for software evaluation.
+The following datasets have been integrated with additional patient-level statistics such as 'Sex', 'Insulin Modality', 'Diabetes Type', and 'Device Used' from each raw data source:

+- **Colas2019** (Healthy: n=191, Type 2 Diabetic: n=17)
+- **Broll** (Type 2 Diabetic: n=5)
+- **Hall2018** (Healthy: n=38, Pre-Diabetic: n=14, Type 2 Diabetic: n=5)
+- **Shah2019** (Healthy: n=169)
+- **Buckingham2007** (Type 1 Diabetic: n=47)
+- **Lynch2022** (Type 1 Diabetic: n=440)
+- **O'Malley2021** (Type 1 Diabetic: n=168)
+- **Wadwa2023** (Type 1 Diabetic: n=102)

+Each subject is uniquely identified using a pseudo-ordered ID format, with the first digit representing the dataset (e.g., the first subject in the updated Colas2019 dataset is assigned ID 3001, and in the Lynch2022 dataset, ID 1401).

+This combined dataset encompasses a population of:
+- **Type 1 Diabetic**: n=820
+- **Type 2 Diabetic**: n=27
+- **Pre-Diabetic**: n=14
+- **Healthy**: n=398

+The dataset has an average study duration of 18 weeks, with a mean age of 32 years.
+Approximately 74% of the cohort used an insulin pump rather than injections during their study period.

+### Data Quality Checks

+Minimal exclusion criteria have been implemented for users performing data quality checks.
+A missing data/cleaning check [R script](https://github.com/IrinaStatsLab/Awesome-CGM/blob/master/R/filter_missing_data.R) is provided with the following inclusion criteria:
+- 90% non-missing data for 1-day records
+- 70% non-missing data for records spanning 2–14 days
+- 70% non-missing data for records covering periods from 14 days to 3 months

+An optional visual quality check [R script](https://github.com/IrinaStatsLab/Awesome-CGM/blob/master/R/plot_check_csv.R) is also available, using the `plot_glu()` function from the iglu R package ([GitHub link](https://github.com/charlotte1031/iglu)).

+A code reproduction demo can be followed using this README file: [Processing Demo](https://github.com/IrinaStatsLab/Awesome-CGM/blob/master/R/Processing_Demo.md).